PelionIoT/snap-pelion-edge/README.md

 # snap-pelion-edge

-This repository contains snapcraft packaging for Pelion Edge.
-This lets you run Pelion Edge on Ubuntu.
+This repository contains snapcraft packaging for Pelion Edge on Ubuntu.

 ## Prerequisites